SanjayaSamudra/Web-Development-Learnings/first-web-page/README.md

 	  </ul>
   </li>
   <li>
-     Using Bootstrap for further decorations.
+     Used Bootstrap for further decorations.
   </li>
 </ul>